 In later years and until the introduction of motor coaches, people wishing to visit Jenolan Caves came to Rydal by train, then by horse-drawn vehicle to the Caves.
 As the station was briefly a terminus, it had a crossing loop, two blind sidings and goods shed.
 The line was duplicated in 1910 but this was removed and operated as a single track since 1998.

 The loading gauge is a remnant of the peak wool trade on the rail and is one of the few remaining such structures.
 It is the only observed timber gauge surviving and is an indication of the importance of the area in wool production.
 The station also served as a post office and telegraph office from 1870 to 1902.
 It is a rare example of a combined station/residence.
-Another part is a public library, run by volunteers.
 The station was staffed until 1989.

 The line through Rydal is still the main western line to Perth but goods are no longer loaded at Rydal.
 However, for many years the railway station was still an important part of the village.
 Stock was walked to the train for loading, it was well used by the vegetable farmers, the apple growers and the wool producers.
 When the village had a shop, people would come from Tarana and Sodwall by train.
 This was how most goods were delivered to the village including the kegs for the pub, the newspapers and milk supply.
 There were once lots of fettlers and families living in Rydal even after the line had been extended.